-3.5 Vitamin B6 (Pyridoxine)
+3.5 Vitamin B6 (Pyridoxine) Functions of vitamin B6

 - i.
 The biologically active forms of pyridoxine are pyridoxamine phosphate and pyridoxal phosphate and are mostly involved in amino acid metabolism. - ii.
 They function in various transamination and oxidation reactions.
 Some women use it for premenstrual pain.